superhandy/handy-mode/README.md

 ## Level 7 Modal/RET

 This level is defined in [`handy-mode-modal.el`](handy-mode-modal.el) file.
-Pressing `M-RET` you can lock the `Alt` key so there is no need to press `M-` modifier for keyboard shortcuts in all other modes.
+Pressing `M-p` you can lock the `Alt` key so there is no need to press `M-` modifier for keyboard shortcuts in all other modes.

 This is still a work-in-progress, doesn't work in several modes inside